 The first day of guided reading is very exciting, but knowing exactly what to do can make the groups go much smoother.
-Having a well-planned first meeting with your guided reading groups can set the expectations for the rest of the year.
-Let’s dive into some things you can do on day one of guided reading to have a successful year!
+Having a well-planned first meeting with your reading small groups can set the expectations for the rest of the year.
+Let’s dive into some things you can do on day one of reading small groups to have a successful year!

 Start With a Get to Know You Activity